|

 Figure 2 – Air Filter with Differential Pressure Sensing System

-The differential pressure sensor provides the air pressure readings of both the upstream and downstream airflows.
-When the differential air pressure reaches a pre-determined value, a notification is provided to alert those monitoring the HVAC system that the filter needs to be replaced or cleaned.
-This ensures the system continues to run optimally, while not causing any premature or unnecessary filter replacements.
+The differential pressure sensor gauges the air pressure of upstream and downstream airflows and alerts those monitoring the HVAC system when the differential air pressure reaches a predetermined threshold.
+This notification indicates that the filter requires cleaning or replacement, allowing the system to operate at peak performance and avoiding premature or unwarranted filter replacements.

-Another consideration in deploying sensors in a complex system is that various parts of the ‘air network’ may have different pressure requirements.
-Having one differential pressure sensor that can support all these different pressure requirements both simplifies system design and guarantees consistent measures across the HVAC system.
+When deploying sensors in a complex system, it is important to consider the various pressure requirements of different parts of the ‘air network.’
+A single differential pressure sensor that supports these diverse pressure requirements can streamline system design and ensure consistent measurements throughout the HVAC system.

 Superior Sensor’s Technology Advantages in Air Filtration

 Superior Sensors’ proprietary NimbleSenseTM architecture is the industry’s first System-in-a-Sensor integrated platform.
-Incorporating a highly differentiated advanced pressure sensing system with the ability to integrate optional building blocks enables us to combine the highest accuracy and reliability with application exclusive features.
+Incorporating a highly differentiated advanced pressure sensing system that integrates optional building blocks enables us to combine the highest accuracy and reliability with application-exclusive features.
 With unique technology deployed in our HV Series of differential pressure sensors, Superior’s products offer many advantages for air filter implementations.

 Lowest Noise Floor

-External noise from blowers, fans and other sources can have a negative impact on the accuracy and performance of differential pressure sensing systems.
-Utilizing our integrated advanced digital filtering technology, Superior’s pressure sensors eliminate the noise created by these factors prior to their reaching the sensor sub-system.
+External noise from blowers, fans, and other sources can negatively impact the accuracy and performance of differential pressure sensing systems.
+Utilizing our integrated advanced digital filtering technology, Superior’s pressure sensors eliminate the noise created by these factors before it reaches the sensor subsystem.
 By eliminating the noise before it becomes an error signal, we can offer the industry’s lower noise floor.

 Highest Levels of Accuracy

-Sensor accuracy is important in measuring the effectiveness of air filters, especially for sensitive environments such as healthcare and precision manufacturing.
-Superior’s HV Series of differential pressure sensors have the industry’s leading accuracy typically within 0.05% of the selected range, total error band (TEB) typically within 0.15% of FSS and long-term stability typically within 0.15% of FSS per year.
+Sensor accuracy is essential in measuring the effectiveness of air filters, especially for sensitive environments such as healthcare and precision manufacturing.
+Superior’s HV Series of differential pressure sensors has the industry’s leading accuracy, typically within 0.05% of the selected range, total error band (TEB), typically within 0.15% of FSS, and long-term stability, typically within 0.15% of FSS per year.

 Position Insensitivity

-Extremely beneficial for eliminating concerns with sensor orientation and ideal for handheld pressure sensor measuring devices, Superior’s unique dual-die implementation with the HV210 maintains consistent and highly accurate readings regardless of physical orientation or movement of the differential pressure sensing device.
-Rated with a positional sensitivity to within 0.25 Pa, the HV210 is an industry leaders with respect to position insensitivy.
+Highly beneficial in eliminating concerns with sensor orientation and ideal for handheld pressure sensor measuring devices, Superior’s unique dual-die implementation with the HV210 maintains consistent and highly accurate readings regardless of the differential pressure sensing device’s physical orientation or movement.
+Rated with a positional sensitivity of 0.25 Pa, the HV210 is an industry leader in position insensitivity.

 Multi-RangeTM Technology

 Multi-Range technology allows one sensor to replace several different sensors.
-On the HV Series, Multi-Range can support up to 8 different pressure ranges in one device with each pressure range factory calibrated and optimized to ensure no degredation in total error band, accuracy or stability regardless of the range selected.
-Figure 3 shows the difference between a typical differential pressure sensor and the Superior Sensor’s HV Series.
+On the HV Series, Multi-Range can support up to 8 different pressure ranges in one device, with each pressure range factory-calibrated and optimized to ensure no degradation in total error band, accuracy, or stability regardless of the range selected.
+Figure 3 shows the difference between a typical differential pressure sensor and Superior Sensor’s HV Series.

 Figure 3 – HV Series Multi-Range Technology Comparison

-With Multi-Range, pressure ranges can be changed ‘on the fly’ so that one device in the field can be used to serve multiple purposes.
-Multi-Range also enables manufacturers to bring product variants to market quickly and reduces inventory costs and product obsolescence since only one SKU needs to be stocked.
+With Multi-Range, pressure ranges can be changed ‘on the fly’ so that one device in the field can serve multiple purposes.
+Multi-Range also enables manufacturers to quickly bring product variants to market and reduces inventory costs and product obsolescence since only one SKU needs to be stocked.

 Conclusion

-Superior Sensor’s unique differential pressure sensor technology, based on our proprietary NimbleSense architecture, provides many differentiating features resulting in the most accurate air filter monitoring system.
-For more detailed information about our solutions, please visit our HV Series product page or contact us.
+Superior Sensor’s unique differential pressure sensor technology, based on our proprietary NimbleSense architecture, provides many differentiating features, resulting in the most accurate air filter monitoring system.
+Please visit our HV Series product page or contact us.

 Similar Posts